lolmaxz/vrchat-js-api-wrapper/README.md

 );

 // With our new instance we now authenticate
-// if it fails, you'll be guided through a menu to correctly login vrchat_account.authenticate().then(async () => {
+// If it fails, you'll be guided through a menu to correctly login vrchat_account.authenticate().then(async () => {
     // Put any instructions here you want to do after authentification is done successfully });